SDBurt/astro-portfolio/src/content/blog/multi-label-classification/index.md

         return self.partition.num_rows
 ```

-Define the lightning Model.
+### Lightning Model

 This has 6 labels and shows some of the gotchas mentioned above regarding the `MultilabelAccuracy` metrics, and the `self.num_labels` property

 ```python
 class LightningModel(LightningModule):